hameddavodi/Persian-Youtube-Analytics/DATA API V3 and Youtube.md

     comments_df = pd.concat([comments_data], ignore_index=True)
 ```
 comments_data
-> a table of "1297 rows × 2 columns"
+> a table of "914 rows × 2 columns"

 video_data
-> a table of "1297 rows × 13 columns"
+> a table of "917 rows × 13 columns"

-and we have turned them into dataframes
+And we have turned them into dataframes     : )

 Note: In this step we could use `video_df = video_df.append(video_data, ignore_index=True)`, but in some cases I got an error and then I used concat to tackle the problem.